In many ways, the Maryland online sports betting launch was a success. The market opened for business on Nov. 23 with seven online sportsbooks.

 Promotional spending means limited Maryland tax revenue in year 1

 Maryland bettors who sign up for an online sportsbook account are flooded with initial offers.
-Deposit matches, free play and other sign-up promotions are used by operators to attract new customers.
+Deposit matches, bonus play and other sign-up promotions are used by operators to attract new customers.

 It’s essentially part of their marketing budget.
 The companies are spending their own money to gain loyal customers and, ultimately, market share.
 It’s especially common in new markets such as Maryland where a first-mover advantage is key.